When Plagiarized Solutions Send You Running For Cover

 2. Lack of Planning and Time So Students Plagiarize Solutions

 Well, that is not a new concept and something that every student stands guilty of at some point or the other.
 Most students take assignments lightly and do not get going until the last minute.
+A recent survey conducted among University students in US found that, most students were not aware of the different types of academic essays and how to approach them differently.
 When the clock starts ticking, they realize they are out of time, with no plan and hence resort to unethical ways.
 The easier one which is copy and paste from other sources, leads to plagiarism.
 Most students think cheating is easy and hence, copy-paste to put together a paper, not realizing that merely putting together a paper will not get them the results.
 The faculty is smart enough to catch them and then they bear the brunt.

 3. The Pressure Of Obtaining Good Marks